 Projeto Alfama Smart Sustainable District (alfa-AMA SSD)

 The multi-faceted historic district of Alfama is currently facing a number of challenges: the ageing local population in contrast with a growing influx of young professionals, run-down buildings that coexist with other luxuriously renovated ones and new businesses that compete with the long-established local commerce.
-The objective of the alfa-AMA SSD project is to overcome these challenges and create a “more sustainable and healthier Alfama for everyone”, especially focused on implementing sustainable solutions integrating climate change and innovation in the district.
+The objective of the alfa-AMA SSD project was to overcome these challenges and create a “more sustainable and healthier Alfama for everyone”, especially focused on implementing sustainable solutions integrating climate change and innovation in the district.

-During the first stage, which took place up to the end of 2017, the alfa-AMA SSD project drew up an agenda which boosts the implementation of sustainable solutions, where adaptation and resilience to climate change, as well as other environmental problems, are seen as opportunities.
+Alfa-AMA SSD project drew up an agenda which boosts the implementation of sustainable solutions, where adaptation and resilience to climate change, as well as other environmental problems, are seen as opportunities.
 In this context, a group of external specialists from the SSD European network supported local specialists in identifying the main opportunities, based on the current challenges of the Alfama district and with a long-term vision.
 The key component of this stage was the involvement of a group of around 30 entities that, considering their interests and needs, contributed towards identifying opportunities, challenges and solutions that will serve as a working basis for future projects.

 Responsibility for the general coordination of the project lies with the Faculty of Science and Technology (FCT NOVA), which currently presides over the group EIC Climate KIC in Portugal.